minzhou1900/SmartMem.github.io/README.md

 architecture platforms; distribution shifts due to hardware aging; and latent factors due to the dynamic access mechanism.

-We cure a real-world memory error dataset that contains both micro and bit information and present a two-stage challenge for more efficient and generalized event prediction solutions.
+We cured a real-world memory error dataset that contains both micro and bit information and presented a two-stage challenge for more efficient and generalized event prediction solutions.
 We believe the competition will provide a breeding ground to foster discussions and further progress on several important research topics towards real-world ML applications.